On Ramification Filtrations and p-adic Differential Equations, II: mixed characteristic case: Hasse-Arf Theorems

 \begin{definition} Now we specialize to the case when $G = \Spec A$ is a finite flat group scheme.
 We have a natural map of points $G(K^\alg) \inj X^a(K^\alg)$.
-Further composing with the map for geometrically connected components, we obtain
+Further composing with the map for geometric connected components, we obtain